-The festival season sees music fans everywhere bedecked in flower crowns and ethnic swag, but what about hair?
+The festival season sees music fans everywhere bedecked in flower crowns and glitter, but what about hair?
 Janice Butler caught up with Hession Hairdressing who picked their favourite effortlessly cool festival styles.

 1. Undone braid